 What Is the International English Language Testing System (IELTS) Exam?

-The test is jointly owned by three organisations, Cambridge ESOL, IDP, and the British Council
+The test is jointly owned by three organisations, Cambridge ESOL, IDP Education Australia, and the British Council

 It is by far the most widely accepted and trusted English language test.
 IELTS is accepted by more than 10.000 organizations worldwide in over 140 countries.
 These include universities, schools, immigration authorities, government agencies, professional bodies and multinational companies.